Generic name: carbamazepine (oral) [ kar-ba-MAZ-e-peen ]

 Overdose symptoms may include severe drowsiness, weak or shallow breathing, and loss of consciousness.

-Grapefruit may interact with carbamazepine and lead to unwanted side effects.
+Grapefruit may interact with Epitol and lead to unwanted side effects.
 Avoid the use of grapefruit products.

 Avoid driving or hazardous activity until you know how this medicine will affect you.
 Your reactions could be impaired.